PTAS for Sparse General-Valued CSPs

 Simultaneously, our results are less restrictive on the right-hand side, as unlike in earlier work such as the framework of \StrictCSP of~\cite{Kumar11:soda}, we allow arbitrary values strictly between $0$ and $\infty$ (not only on unary constraints).
 Once we realise this is possible, however, the algorithm turns out to be a rather standard application of Baker's technique: the only difference is that we increase the number of layers to account for the maximum ratio between finite, positive values (which is a constant depending on values of $\C$ only).

-The main novelty in this work is that we extend this further by relaxing the right-hand side restriction that $\C$ is a $\MinSol$ structure to the even more general assumption that $\C$ is a diagonalisable structure.
-Diagonalisability is a notion derived from the work of Brightwell and Winkler~\cite{BrightwellW00} in the case of graphs and Brice{\~n}o, Bulatov, Dalmua, and Larose \cite{BricenoBDL19} in more general relational structures.
-It has many equivalent definitions (see \cite{BricenoBDL19}: Corollary 6.3 and Theorem 3.6 in the case $J=V(H)$).
-One definition is dismantlability of the square of the structure to its diagonal (see details in Section~\ref{sec:dism}).
-Another is connectivity of spaces of homomorphisms into the structure (where two homomorphisms are connected if they differ at only one vertex).
-A few other characterisations connect it to statistical physics via ``mixing'' properties.
+The main novelty in our work is establishing the existence of a PTAS under a weaker assumption on the right-hand side structure $\C$ -- we only require that $\C$ should be a diagonalisable structure.
+(As we will show in \cref{lem:minsol-dis}, all $\MinSol$ structures are diagonalisable and thus our result establishes a PTAS for $\MinSol$ structures as a special case.)
+Diagonalisability is a notion derived from the work of Brightwell and Winkler~\cite{BrightwellW00} in the case of graphs and Brice{\~n}o, Bulatov, Dalmau, and Larose~\cite{Briceno21:jctb} in the case of relational structures (which are more general than graphs).
+The precise definition of diagonalisability is technical and can be found in \cref{sec:dism}.
+For relational structures, one characterisation is that a structure $\C$ is diagonalisable if and only if the two projection homomorphisms $\pi_1, \pi_2 \colon \C \times \C \to \C$ (defined as $\pi_i(x_1,x_2) = x_i$) are connected by some sequence of homomorphisms $\psi \colon \C \times \C \to \C$ such that consecutive homomorphisms in the sequence differ at only one vertex, and all the homomorphisms in the sequence are idempotent (meaning $\psi(x,x)=x$).
+This turns out to be equivalent to saying that for all structures $\A$, the set of all homomorphisms from $\A$ to $\C$ is connected in a similar sense.
+A few other characterisations connect diagonalisability to statistical physics via ``mixing'' properties.